gdh1995/vimium-c/README.md

 #### Known Issues

-There're some known issues on previous or latest versions of Chrome, and please read https://github.com/gdh1995/vimium-c/wiki/Known-issues-on-various-versions-of-Chrome for more information.
+There're some known issues on previous or latest versions of Chromium-based browsers, and please read https://github.com/gdh1995/vimium-c/wiki/Known-issues-on-various-versions-of-Chrome for more information.